DSharpPlus/DSharpPlus/docs/articles/commands_next/dependency_injection.md

 By default, all command modules have a singleton lifespan; this means each command module is instantiated once for the lifetime of the CommandsNext instance.
-However, if the reuse of a module instance is undesired, you also have the option to change the lifespan of a module to *transient* using the @DSharpPlus.CommandsNext.Attributes.ModuleLifespanAttribute.
+However, if the reuse of a module instance is undesired, you also have the option to change the lifespan of a module to *transient* using the `ModuleLifespanAttribute`.

 ```cs
 [ModuleLifespan(ModuleLifespan.Transient)]